JaapvanEkris/openrowingmonitor/docs/installation.md

 The setting `gpioTriggeredFlank` determines what flank is used for detecting a magnet.
 Valid values are

-- 'Up' for the upward flank, i.e. the GPIO is triggered when first there was no magnet detected, followed by a detected magnet;
+- 'Up' for the upward flank, i.e. the GPIO is triggered when the magnet enters the sensors' range (i.e. first there was no magnet detected, followed by a detected magnet);
-- 'Down' for the downward flank, i.e. the GPIO is triggered when first there was magnet detected, followed by no detected magnet;
+- 'Down' for the downward flank, i.e. the GPIO is triggered when the magnet leaves the sensors' range (i.e. first there was magnet detected, followed by no detected magnet);
 - 'Both' for both flanks.
 This option is quite unique, as this requires a strong symmetry in the signal.
-Normally the magnets provide short pulses, followed by long periods of no magnet.
+Normally the magnets provide short pulses, followed by long periods of no magnet being detected.
 Only very specific machines can use this option.

-In practice, it shouldn't matter much which flank you detect, although in the presence of [debounce](https://github.com/JaapvanEkris/openrowingmonitor/blob/main/docs/rower_settings.md#fixing-switch-bounce), a specific flank might provide better filtering capabilities or is more reliable to detect.
+In practice, it shouldn't matter much which of the two flanks you detect, although in the presence of [debounce](https://github.com/JaapvanEkris/openrowingmonitor/blob/main/docs/rower_settings.md#fixing-switch-bounce), a specific flank might provide better filtering capabilities or is more reliable to detect.

 The setting `gpioMinimumPulseLength` is related: it determines the minumum pulse length (i.e. a magnet should be present) in nanoseconds before OpenRowingMonitor considers it a valid signal.
 Shorter pulses typically are caused by ghost readings of the same magnet twice or more.
 Normal value is 50 us, but for some rowers, values up to 500 us are known to work.
 Increasing this value reduces ghost readings due to bouncing reed switches etc., which typically are detected as very short measurements in the raw logs.